jsbean/HarmonicNetwork/Documentation/Proposal.md

 ### Phase 3:

-Development phase 3 will add sonic feedback will be added to product of development phase 2.
-Voice leading may be sub-optimal.
+Development phase 3 will add sonic feedback to the product of development phase 2.
+Voice leading may be sub-optimal at this point.

 ### Phase 4: